LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Notes

-**end** est utilisé pour déterminer si un itérateur a atteint la fin de sa file d’attente à deux extrémités.
+`end` est utilisé pour tester si un itérateur a atteint la fin de son deque.

 ### <a name="example"></a>Exemple